nancologist/ReactNative/README.md

 ## 1.12.
 Course Requirement Refreshers
 ___

 ## 1.13.
-Running the App on an Android Emulator
+Running the Index on an Android Emulator
 We don't need to test the app on the real smartphone, we can use the simulartor.

 ### For iOS simulater you need: Xcode